cityblock/commons-starter-project/README.md

 ### View status of background jobs

 [Kue][] comes with a barebones UI that can be used to see the status of all jobs.
-To see it visit localhost:3000/kue (substitute correct host depending on environment).
-It lives behind basic auth, and the username and password can be found either in code or in env variables.
+To see it, run one of the following commands, depending on environment, and visit localhost:8080:

+    yarn kue-dashboard-dev
+    yarn kue-dashboard-demo
+    yarn kue-dashboard-staging
+    yarn kue-dashboard-prod

 ### Run PgHero (a performance dashboard for postgres)